flimflam-austin/hugo-cms-test/site/content/quick_reads/20190207-19-02-07-socialism-2019/index.md

-      > “social & economic doctrine that calls for public rather than private ownership or control ofA propertyA and natural resources….in opposition toA capitalism, which is based on private ownership of the means of production & allows individual choices in a freeA market…”
+      > “social & economic doctrine that calls for public rather than private ownership or control of property and natural resources….in opposition to capitalism, which is based on private ownership of the means of production & allows individual choices in a free market…”

       Encyclopedia Britannica
     _key: card-3-9d2234b4-05a6-4415-bae0-1429ca131bb2